 - 1 cup basmati rice

 - 1/2 tsp turmeric

-Soak the rice in plenty of cold water for at least 1 hour.
+Rinse the rice with plenty of cold water and set aside.

 Dice the chicken breasts and tranfer to a large bowl.

 Add the yogurt, ground black pepper, curry powder, ground cumin and mix well so that the chicken is well coated.